το άνευ κλίσι Ελληνικό: Verbs - Part 2

 By 'mood' we mean that grammatical category which expresses the degree or kind of reality of a proposition as perceived by the speaker or writer.
 Ancient Greek distinguished four moods in its verbal morphology, namely: indicative, imperative, optative and subjunctive.
 By the use of modal auxiliary verbs such as δύναμαι (I am able, I can) and impersonal verbs such as πρέπει (it is proper that...) and δεῖ (it is required that...), see impersonal verbs above, other modalities were expressed. ΤΑΚΕ also retains modal auxiliaries and modal impersonal verbs; it does not, however, retain any modal inflexions.
 Let us, then, consider first how ΤΑΚΕ renders the four grammatical moods of classical Greek and then look at some of the modal auxiliaries used in ΤΑΚΕ.

-On the 'Pronouns' page it was stated that "Joseph decided, especially as the verb is invariable and has no inflexions for mood, to keep the dual system of μή and οὐ negatives."
-These are written simply as μη and ου (or ουκ before vowels) in ΤΑΚΕ.
-The use of these two words for 'not' also help to distinguish modality.
+On the 'Pronouns' page, section 5.2.6 I wrote "I have decided, especially as the verb is invariable and has no inflexions for mood, to keep the dual system of μη and οὐ negatives These are written in ΤΑΚΕ as μη and οὐ (or οὐκ before vowels with soft breathing & οὐχ before vowels with rough breathing).
+The use of these two words for 'not' help to distinguish modality.

 The ancient Greek imperative mood had both second and third person forms.
 The latter are sometimes called 'jussive'.
 There were no first person forms, though some languages do have 1st person imperatives; such imperatives are often known as 'hortatives'.
 Greek expressed this, as many other languages do, by using its subjunctive mood.
 It will, however, be convenient to deal with all three types of imperative together.

 In the ancient language imperatives could be preceded by ἄγε, φέρε or ἴθι.
 Although these were themselves 2nd person singular imperatives (ἄγε ← ἄγω 'to lead', φέρε ← φέρω 'to bear, carry', and ἴθι ← εἶμι 'to come, go'), they came to be used optionally as invariable particles before both 2nd person and third person imperatives, whether singular or plural, and before the first person singular of the subjunctive when used in a hortative sense.
-As both άγε (to lead) and φέρε (to bear, carry) are verbs in ΤΑΚΕ, but the defective and irregular verb εἶμι is not used, Joseph Peanou decided to adopt ίθι as an 'imperative particle'.
+As both ἄγε (to lead) and φέρε (to bear, carry) are verbs in ΤΑΚΕ, but the defective and irregular verb εἶμι is not used, Ι have adopted ἴθι as an 'imperative particle'.
 In ΤΑΚΕ, just as in the ancient language, the negative for all imperative and hortative forms is μη.

 The 2nd person imperative is normally expressed by the plain verb, e.g.